 Long story short, I went with extra long shower curtains that I hemmed to fit.
 They look pretty and will do the job for now.

-They kind feel like drapery panels since they are at both sides.
+They kind of feel like drapery panels since they are on both sides.
 The reality is I didn’t want the shower tile showing in the mirror and the panel on the right hides it.

 2. Determine your budget